Merry we meet - Merry we meet - Merry we meet

 The barrow appears to have been in use up until about 2200 BC, at which time the passage and chambers were closed and filled up with earth and stones.
 In 1859 a John Thurnham excavated 4 and a half metres of the SW burial chamber, but the landowner at that time refused him permission to move any stones, so his digging was confined to just that one small area.
 Among the thick layers of chalk and rubble he dug away was found pieces of bone, flint and pottery shards as well as the burial remains of an infant (skull only) and 5 adults.

 Despite the finds of John Thurnham it was nearly a hundred years later in 1955-56 that a large-scale excavation and restoration project was carried out by Stuart Piggott and Richard Atkinson, during which the remains of a further 40 people were found ranging from infants to old people.
 Scientific examination of the bones has revealed a very high incidence of arthritis, indicating that life in those times must have been a painful existence.

 It has now been accepted that long barrows were more than just funerary tombs to the ancient peoples, and may have been the focus for other rituals important to the people who built them.
 The prominent hillside position of the barrow and the fact that it is aligned east to west would appear to be meaningful.
 The direction of the rising sun would seem the most obvious reason for its orientation.
 A local legend now tells how a ghostly priest and a large white hound visit the tomb each Midsummer Day.

 Avebury today is a

-major gathering place and spiritual centre for many practising a belief in
+major gathering place and spiritual center for many practicing a belief in

 Paganism, Wicca, Druidry and other New Age religions, and for some it is revered